-The Company applies the expected credit loss ("ECL") model to assess for impairment on its long-term receivables at each balance sheet date.
-The ECL is calculated as a product of the probability of default ("PD") incorporating loss given default and exposure at default.
+The Company applies the ECL model to assess for impairment on its long-term receivables at each balance sheet date.
+The ECL is determined using assumptions such as the probability of default ("PD") incorporating loss given default and exposure at default.
 PD estimates represent a point in time PD, updated quarterly based on the Company's historical experience, current conditions, relevant forward-looking expectations over the expected life of the exposure to determine the PD curve.
 Forward-looking expectations include relevant macroeconomic variables.
-Expected life is the maximum contractual period the Bank is exposed to credit risk.
+Expected life is the maximum contractual period the Company is exposed to credit risk.
 The ECL is measured over the period the Company is exposed to credit risk.